Psychological debriefing for preventing post traumatic stress disorder (PTSD)

 There is no evidence that single-session individual psychological debriefing is a useful treatment for the prevention of PTSD after traumatic incidents.
 Compulsory debriefing of victims of trauma should cease.

 Over the past few decades, early psychological interventions, such as psychological ‘debriefing’, have been increasingly used following psychological trauma.
 While this intervention has become popular and its use has spread to several settings, empirical evidence for its efficacy is noticeably lacking.
 This review assesses the effectiveness of brief psychological debriefing for the management of psychological distress after trauma, and the prevention of PTSD.

-Adults, Both sexes, BURNS, Camp Coordination and Camp Management (CCCM), Combatant, Conflict, Disability, Displaced population, Extreme violence, Fire, Health, Healthcare workers, Injuries (all), Mental health, Neoplasms and hematologic diseases, Non-communicable diseases (all), Orthopedic injuries, Other injuries, Population displacement, Protection, Sexual and reproductive health, Technological disaster
+Adults, Both sexes (for groups of both male and female persons), Burns, Camp Coordination and Camp Management (CCCM), Combatant, Conflict, Disability, Displaced population, Extreme violence/Accidents, Fire, Health, Healthcare workers, Injuries (all), Mental health, Neoplasms and hematologic conditions, Non-communicable diseases (all), Orthopedic injuries, Other injuries, Population displacement, Protection, Sexual and reproductive health, Technological disaster